Pleasure Arousal Dominance

-The current field of brain research is one of the best financed field of elementary research today and plays a central role in the geopolitical competition of a technocratic new-liberal society.
-Switzerland's research laboratories - as a politically stable and neutral country - play a central role and in particular in Artificial Intelligence AI play a leading role.
+The current field of brain research is one of the best-financed fields of elementary research today and plays a central role in the geopolitical competition of a technocratic new-liberal society.
+Switzerland's research laboratories - as a politically stable and neutral country - play a central role and in particular, in Artificial Intelligence AI plays a leading role.

-As an interdisciplinary artist Dorothée visited a Brain Lab in Geneva and created art operations.
-For instance in the series of photographs, the visual border between fiction and documentation become fluid.
-The subtle changes (interventions) to the rooms, objects, instruments are photographed in a way to let the viewer doubt himself: A new research instrument or a scene out of a 1970s science fiction movie?
+As an interdisciplinary artist, Dorothée visited a Brain Lab in Geneva and created art operations.
+For instance, in the series of photographs, the visual border between fiction and documentation become fluid.
+The subtle changes (interventions) to the rooms, objects, and instruments are photographed in a way to let the viewer doubt himself: A new research instrument or a scene out of a 1970s science fiction movie?

-A professional medium then reads the visitors aura and tells each visitor his story based on the colours of her aura - it is a story about the past, the presence and the future.
-The polaroid is then in exhibit itself and placed by the visitor on the wall.
+A professional medium then reads the visitor's aura and tells each visitor his story based on the colors of the aura - it is a story about the past, the presence, and the future.
+The polaroid is then in the exhibit itself and placed by the visitor on the wall.

-Dorothée sends all the polaroids three years after the exhibit back to the owner with the title „Souvenir de Mon Aura“.
-Through this temporal shift of three years, Dorothée created a memory for each one and a story based on the coloured aura during this time.
-The aura generates a narrative over the past, the present and the future and the invisible print of the hand remains as colored trace in memory of the viewer.
+Dorothée sends all the polaroids three years after the exhibit back to the owner with a note „Souvenir de Mon Aura“.
+Through this temporal shift of three years, Dorothée created a memory and story for each one based on the colored aura during this time.
+The aura questions a narrative over time and what linear time means and the invisible print of the hand remain as a colored trace in the memory of the viewer.

-A special thank you goes to my sister of another mother Sévérine, who protected me, gave me strength and never gave up faith in me.
+A special thank you goes to my friend Sévérine Garat who never gave up faith in me.